legend-chen/vite-workspace-plugin/readme.md

-## Vite Redirect 404 Plugin
+## Vite Workpace Plugin
-The plugin helps dev server to render a vite application that functions as a single-spa application.
+The plugin provides your vite projects with a development server that displays a file list of the workspace's folders.

 ## How to do
-In a short word， it redirects 404 error to app index and makes the router working correctly.
+In a short word，it replaces the web middleware to generate the directory list.